 - SAQ D: For those that don’t fit into any of the above categories.
 It is often referred to as ‘Report on Compliance Light’, because it requires organisations to go through all 12 PCI DSS requirements, albeit on a reduced scale.
 There are two versions of SAQ D: one for merchants and one for service providers.

-Need the skills to complete an SAQ?
+How to complete an SAQ

-Our PCI DSS Foundation Course is the ideal place to start.
 This one-day course provides a comprehensive introduction to the Standard and delivers practical guidance on how it applies to certain organisations.

 You’ll learn what’s required for compliance before your organisation undergoes an assessment, and receive real-world examples to demonstrate the challenges you’ll face and how to overcome them.